proycon/anavec/README.rst

                         Correction Model weight for Language Model selection (together with --lmweight) (default: 1) --correctscore CORRECTSCORE
-                        The score the a word must reach to be considered correct (default: 0.6) --punctweight PUNCTWEIGHT
+                        The score a word must reach to be marked correct prior to decoding (default: 0.6) --correctfreq CORRECTFREQ
+                        The frequency a word must have for it to be marked correct prior to decoding (default: 200) --punctweight PUNCTWEIGHT
                         Punctuation character weight for anagram vector
                         representation (default: 1)
   --unkweight UNKWEIGHT
                         Unknown character weight for anagram vector
                         representation (default: 1)
+  --ngramboost NGRAMBOOST
+                        Boost unigram candidates that are also predicted as part of larger ngrams, by the specified factor (default: 0.25)
-  --lmwin               Boost the scores of the LM selection just prior to
+  -1, --simpledecoder   Use only unigrams in decoding (default: False) --lmwin               Boost the scores of the LM selection (to 1.0) just
-                        output (default: False)
-  --locallm             Use a local LM to select a preferred candidate in each
+                        prior to output (default: False) --locallm             Use a local LM to select a preferred candidate in each candidate list instead of the LM integrated in the decoder (default: False) --blocksize BLOCKSIZE
-                        candidate list instead of the LM integrated in the decoder (default: False) --report              Output a full report (default: False) --json                Output JSON (default: False) --noout               Do not output (default: True) -d, --debug
+                        Block size: determines the amount of test tokens to process in one go (dimensions of the anavec test matrix), setting this helps reduce memory at the cost of speed (0 = unlimited) (default: 1000) --report              Output a full report (default: False) --json                Output JSON (default: False) --tok                 Input is already tokenized (default: False) --noout               Do not output (default: True) -d, --debug